|Find out more at our Open Evening on Tuesday 1 May - book your place now|

 Term 2 and 3

-Students take four modules from LSE and LSHTM including (but not restricted to) the following subject to availability:
+Students take three modules from LSE and LSHTM including (but not restricted to) the following subject to availability:

 - Economic Analysis for Health Policy